mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 **1.** Pick the quality of the mook.
 Light mooks are Average (+1) when they are skilled, Terrible (-2) when bad, and have no stress boxes.
 Medium mooks are Fair (+2) when they are skilled, Poor (-1) when bad, but also have one stress box each.
 Heavy mooks are Good (+3) when skilled and Poor (-1) when bad at something.
 They have two stress boxes.

-**2.** Choose two or three things the mooks are skilled at and two things they’re bad at.
+**2.** Choose two or three things the mooks are skilled at and two things they're bad at.

 **3.** Give the mook an aspect or two.

 **4.** Give each mook stress boxes as appropriate for the quality.

 Each mook in a mob after the first adds +1 to actions when doing something the mooks are skilled at.
-A group of four Cardinal’s Guards—medium mooks—are skilled at fencing, giving them a Fair (+2) to start, so the extra three mooks add +3 for a total of Superb (+5) when fencing.
+A group of four Cardinal's Guards—medium mooks—are skilled at fencing, giving them a Fair (+2) to start, so the extra three mooks add +3 for a total of Superb (+5) when fencing.
 Each mook also brings its stress track to the mob.
-When a mob takes a hit, [[shift]]s in excess of what’s needed to take out one mook are applied to the next mooks in the mob, one at a time.
+When a mob takes a hit, [[shift]]s in excess of what's needed to take out one mook are applied to the next mooks in the mob, one at a time.
 This means a single attack from a Rocketeer can take out multiple mooks in a mob but it also means a large mob can be very hard to take down.
-It’s best to keep the mooks in groups of three.
+It's best to keep the mooks in groups of three.